Skip to main content

 Price Setting

-If your limit price is too far from the current price, your order may not be filled.
+If the specified limit price is set significantly away from the prevailing market price, the order may remain unfilled.

-Limit orders give you control over the price but may result in missed opportunities if the market doesn’t reach your chosen limit price.
+Limit orders provide price control, but they may also remain inactive if the market does not reach the chosen limit price.

 Timing